tonytvo/blog-generator/content/blog/road-less-stupid/index.md

     - onboard effectively
     - measure consistently
     - coach continuously.
 - **build the organization chart/structure:** This cannot be overemphasized.
 It’s one of the differences between good companies and great companies.
 People or personnel must operate within a structure also known as the organizational chart.
 A structure gives support and provides protection to your business.
 Most importantly, the structure must be outcomes/result oriented instead of roles, titles, or names.
-In other words, every role must have tasks, outcomes, and deliverables that are assigned to people, and excuses for non or underperformance are not allowed.
+In other words, every role must have tasks, outcomes, and deliverables that are assigned to people, and excuses for non or under-performance are not allowed.

 - **Create a culture:** Culture is a way of life.
 As a CEO, whatever you put in place as a culture will run into the fabric of your business.
 You must show that you are accountable, you care, and have a deep desire for success.
 You cannot have a culture that is not practiced.
 A culture that is not upheld is a mere vision or mission plaque that you hang on the wall.
   - how people talk to each other and treat one another is the essence of culture.